Our team

 • Corning Incorporated in the strategic realignment of its ownership interest in Dow Corning Corporation, as well as numerous other transactions.

-• Baxalta, first in defense against a hostile takeover proposal and ultimately in its $32 billion merger with Shire plc and subsequent integration process.
+• Baxalta, first in defense against a hostile takeover proposal from and ultimately in its $32 billion merger with Shire plc and subsequent integration process.

 • The acquisition of GardaWorld for C$1.1 billion by Apax Partners, and subsequent sale of the company to members of management and Rhône Capital.